-

 Are types of insurers regulated differently (i.e. life companies, reinsurers?)

-Greek regulatory framework, although it sets similar requirements for the establishment and operation of all insurance and reinsurance undertakings, it regulates differently life and non-life insurers and reinsurers.
-Insurers are not permitted to exercise both life and non-life activities in Greece under a single license.
-In exception, insurance undertakings which had obtained a single license on or prior to January 1, 1981, may continue offering both life and non-life insurance under their existing license.
-Such restriction does not apply for reinsurers, which may obtain a license for both life and non-life reinsurance.
+Although the Greek regulatory framework sets broadly similar requirements for the establishment and operation of all insurance and reinsurance undertakings, it regulates life and non-life insurers and reinsurers differently.
+Insurers are not permitted to carry on both life and non-life activities in Greece under a single license, except that insurance undertakings which obtained a single license on or before January 1, 1981 may continue to offer both lines under that existing license.
+This restriction does not apply to reinsurers, which may obtain a single license covering both life and non-life reinsurance.

-As regards primary insurance contracts, these can be negotiated freely between the parties but should also comply with the minimum requirements set by the Insurance Contract Act to ensure the protection of the insured, usually being the weaker party in the contractual relationship.
-Such level of protection is not required in the case of reinsurance contracts, where both parties are deemed to be well aware of the risks involved and the market practices.
+Primary insurance contracts may be negotiated freely between the parties but must comply with the minimum requirements of the Insurance Contract Act, which is intended to protect the insured as the typically weaker party to the contract.
+That level of protection is not required for reinsurance contracts, where both parties are deemed to be well aware of the risks involved and of market practice.

 -